xdsherman/Double-HaFu-Correct-Score/README.md

-# Double-HaFu-Correct-Scor# Double Hafu Score Betting Model
+# Double Hafu Score Betting Model

 In this project, I am trying to see if there is any profitability in HKJC Pari-Mutuel Pools in football.
 The rule is of double hafu is as followed: predict the first half and the full time exact score results of two selected matches.
 Dividend for each winning bet is determined by the total investment in the pool and the number of winning units.